-WAYNE WILLIS – A DOMINANT ALLROUNDER
+WAYNE A. WILLIS – A DOMINANT WICKETKEEPER/BATTER

 Wayne Willis was the ‘A’ Grade captain for the 2002/03 premiership in which Brett ‘Barrel’ Lynn was extraordinary in scoring 110 runs – more than all his teammates’ runs combined – and then taking 4/12 off 10.3 overs to seal the victory!
 Brett would also become a stalwart of the club, ‘A’ Grade captain for 5 seasons, including in the premierships of 2004/05 and 2007/08.

-Furthermore, at retirement as a regular A Grader following the 2013/14 season, a 39 year old Wayne had notched up 10 centuries, scoring 5,059 runs (4,920 of them coming in ‘A’ Grade) at a very impressive average of 41.81.
-He played in the Association Team, the Meyer Shield, during 3 of his seasons.
-Surprisingly, he won the Association Batting Aggregate trophy only twice.
+At retirement as a regular ‘A’ Grader following the 2013/14 season, a 39 year old Wayne had notched up 10 centuries, scoring 5,059 runs (good for 4th most in club history – 4,920 of them coming in ‘A’ Grade) at a very impressive average of 41.81 – in fact the best career batting average in WCC history!
+He played in the Association team, the Meyer Shield, during 3 of his seasons.
+As mentioned above, he won the Association Batting Aggregate trophy on three occasions – back-to-back in 1997/98 & 1998/99 and again in 2002/03.

 It all began as a 10 year old Colts cricketer at the Macclesfield Cricket Club where he progressed to U/16s and in the afternoon would play ‘C’ Grade and soon was a regular in ‘A’ Grade.
 During the next 2 or 3 seasons Wayne honed his skills at SACA clubs Sturt and then Prospect where he progressed to Second Grade at both clubs and played about 3 First Grade matches at Prospect.
-After joining Wistow for the 1993/94 and 1994/95 seasons, Wayne returned to SACA competition, this time at Elizabeth where he played two seasons of First Grade district cricket before returning to Wistow in 1997/98 where he proved to be a dominant player of his era.
+After joining Wistow for the 1993/94 and 1994/95 seasons, Wayne returned to SACA competition, this time at Elizabeth where he played two seasons of First Grade District cricket before returning to Wistow in 1997/98 where he then proved to be a dominant player of his era.

 HONOUR BOARD